 Master of International and Development Economics

 The Master of International and Development Economics provides students with world-class training in applied economics and its application to economic policy.
-In addition to courses in applied economic theory and econometrics, students are able to choose electives to specialise in one or more of the following four streams.
+In addition to courses in applied economic theory and econometrics, students are able to choose electives to specialise in one or more of the following five streams.

 - International Trade, Growth and Finance